Cathy347Le/React-Task-App/README.md

 - In CORS, we setup a proxy, if not in port 3000, check port 4000
 - Setup concurrently and remove cypress
 - Create DB on https://www.mongodb.com/, NPM install mongoose and create DB/connection.js (ignore ENV).
 Test connection by running the server
+- Model data and seed the data.
+Task data should show up on MongoDB.

 ## LIST OF BUGS